CtrlK

 Completeness

-Clearly answers both 'what' (structured workflow for co-authoring documentation, transferring context, refining content, verifying readability) and 'when' (explicit 'Use when' and 'Trigger when' clauses with specific scenarios like writing docs, creating proposals, drafting specs).
+Clearly answers both 'what' (structured workflow for co-authoring documentation with context transfer, iterative refinement, and reader verification) and 'when' (explicit 'Use when' and 'Trigger when' clauses listing specific scenarios like writing docs, creating proposals, drafting specs).

 3 / 3